 - You should follow the instructions in Step 2 above and draft a new resume.
 If you are not submitting a new on-line application please email your updated resume directly to our Campus Program Manager.

 What Happens Next

-A committee including the Director of Stanford in Washington will interview qualified applicants.
+A committee will interview qualified applicants.
 You will be contacted regarding an interview shortly after the application deadline.

 IMPORTANT NOTE: If you are interested in pursuing an internship at the Department of State or the White House please keep in mind that their internship application deadlines may be before the BSIW Program application deadline.
-We encourage you to consult the website of the Department of State and to consult the application deadlines on the White House Internship Timeline and FAQ.
+We encourage you to consult the websites of the Department of State and White House to find applications and deadlines.